devopsgroup-io/catapult/README.md

 ## Instance Setup ##

-devopsgroup.io Release Management is quick to setup.
+devopsgroup.io Catapult Release Management is quick to setup.
 Fork the Github repository and start adding your configuration.

 1. Fork https://github.com/devopsgroup-io/release-management and clone via SourceTree or the git utility of your choice.
 2. Open your command line and cd into the newly cloned repository.